 - Overview: Best Palette Knives and Palette Knife Set in 2022

 There are so many things – both bold and delicate – that you can achieve with the best palette knives which are not possible with a paintbrush, and once you begin using one you will feel like a whole world of creative possibility has opened up before you, and you won’t be able to imagine how you got by without one.

-If you are lucky enough to just be starting out, with art in general or with acrylic and/or an oil painting, you can learn with a much more complete and useful toolbox, including great paints brushes and great palette knives, and in this way come to better understand the paint, the process and your own abilities and creative expressivity.
+If you are lucky enough just to be starting out, with art in general or with acrylic and/or an oil painting, you can learn with a much more complete and useful toolbox, including great paints brushes and great palette knives, and in this way come to understand better the paint, the process and your own abilities and creative expressivity.

 But whether you are a new student, an old hand or anywhere in between, you will want to find and use the very best palette knives available, and this can be a little difficult given the seemingly countless choices.
-But luckily that’s exactly why we’re here – to recommend the top choices at every price level, in this 2021 buyer’s guide to the best palette knives for artists and painters.
+But luckily that’s exactly why we’re here – to recommend the top choices at every price level, in my buyer’s guide to the best palette knives for artists and painters.

 - What is a palette knife?